mmistakes/minimal-mistakes/_drafts/kafka-streams.markdown

 Again, under the hood, an instance of a `Consumed` object is created by the library.

+So, which is the difference between a `KTable` and a `GlobalKTable`?
+Well, the difference is that a `KTable` is partitioned between the nodes of the Kafka cluster.
+However, every node of the cluster receive a full copy of the messages of a `GlobalKTable`.
+So, be careful with `GlobalKTable`.

 The `GlobalKTable` type doesn't define any interesting method.
 So, why should we ever create an instance of a `GlobalKTable`?
 The answer is in the word "joins".
 But first, we need to introduce streams transformations.

 ## 5. Streams Transformations